-Mass shooter Dylann Roof, with a laugh, confesses 'I did it"
+Mass shooter Dylann Roof, with a laugh, confesses, 'I did it'

 Before his confession, Roof munched on Burger King hamburger brought to him by police officers.

-The showing of the video to the jury Friday morning caps a dramatic and emotional week in court.
+The showing of the video Friday capped a dramatic and emotional week for the 12 jurors and six alternates, as well as attendees at the trial in federal court.

-Roof's mother passed out and collapse during a lunch recess in the courtroom Wednesday.
+Roof's mother passed out and collapsed during a lunch recess in the courtroom Wednesday.
 His attorney said in a court filing that she suffered a heart attack.

-Dylann Roof was "cold and calculating" in planning an attack, a federal prosecutor said Wednesday in opening statements at Roof's trial in Charleston, South Carolina.
+Roof was "cold and calculating" in planning an attack, a federal prosecutor said in opening statements.

-Roof studied the church's long history in the black community, found out what time a Bible study class would be held, loaded his gun the night before, packed extra ammunition and drove more than an hour to the church, Assistant US Attorney Jay Richardson told the jury of nine whites and three African-Americans.
+Roof studied the church's history in the black community, found out what time a Bible study class would be held, loaded his gun the night before, packed extra ammunition and drove more than an hour to the church, Assistant US Attorney Jay Richardson told the jury of nine whites and three African-Americans.

 He was welcomed into the Bible study and displayed a "cold and hateful heart" by sitting with the group more than 30 minutes, Richardson said.